 Some dog breeds are more willing to accept other canines (or cats), while others can be downright dangerous.
 The safety and well being of your new puppy, as well as adult furry wonders, must be addressed before you bring the “new kid” into your home and introduce to other dogs.

 Although there are exceptions, terrier-type breeds developed to go after “critters” may not be able to control their instinct to chase and kill your new puppy.
-Sighthounds such as Afghans or Greyhounds may also feel the urge to chase scurrying creatures.
+Sighthounds such as Afghans, Greyhounds, or Scottish Deerhounds may also feel the urge to chase scurrying creatures.

 Other dog breeds have been developed to take advantage of predatory behavior, but stop short of killing.
 Herding dogs chase joggers, bicyclist, sheep, and cats, for instance—it’s a natural instinct, so be prepared for careful training if you share your life with one of these go-getters.

 There are always exceptions, but Kerry Blue Terriers, American Pit Bull Terriers, and other aggressive dog breeds may not get along with another canine.
 Most dogs follow the lead of the human family member they respect, though, and if YOU say the new guy is okay, King often accepts and endorses your decision.

 Even friendly dogs could prove dangerous if there’s a great size disparity between the pets.
 An 80-pound pooch could accidentally sit on your Chihuahua puppy or hurt the smaller pet if play gets too rough.

 On the other paw, a jumbo-size Great Pyrenees baby might injure your old-lady Lhasa Apso when the puppy-pounces on her arthritic frame.
 Study the breeds and talk with professionals to help you make informed choices.
 It can work but requires more supervision and care on your part.